 |We had Jersey, Cumbrae and Japanese Oysters washed down with a glass of champagne.Looking forward to going back|

-After having our fill of oysters we passed by 2 shops worth mentioning if you love Cakes and English white wines.
+After having our fill of oysters we passed by Konditor and Cook for some cakes.

 Sells the best cakes, tarts and puddings in the borough market area